kcrary/istari/docs/typechecking.md

    c.
 If `B` is not of the form `U i`, attempt to unify `A` and `B`.
       (Special case of d, but avoids extra subgoals.)

+      **Note:** This comports with the use of the "greedy algorithm" to resolve subtyping.

    d.
 Prove `B` <: `A`.

 9. Reject